pivovarit/quarkus-hazelcast-client-extension/README.md

 All of them mirror standard Hazelcast Client configuration options.

-If you need more configuration options than these, wire-up your own `ClientConfig` or `HazelcastInstance` bean, or fallback to standard `hazelcast.yml/hazelcast.xml`-based configuration (described below).
+If you need more configuration options than these, wire-up your own `ClientConfig` or `HazelcastInstance` bean, or fallback to standard `hazelcast-client.yml/hazelcast-client.xml`-based configuration (described below).

 ### Configuration Files

-The default location for `hazelcast.yml` and `hazelcast.xml` files is `src/main/resources`.
+The default location for `hazelcast-client.yml` and `hazelcast-client.xml` files is `src/main/resources`.
 If you want to use a different location, remember to provide GraalVM with its location (native mode only).

-#### Configuration using `hazelcast.yml`
+#### Configuration using `hazelcast-client.yml`

-In order to configure client using the `hazelcast.yml` file, place the configuration file in `src/main/resources` and add the following Quarkus configuration entry:
+In order to configure client using the `hazelcast-client.yml` file, place the configuration file in `src/main/resources` and add the following Quarkus configuration entry:

     quarkus.hazelcast-client.config-source=yaml

-Configuration entries from `hazelcast.yml` override all `quarkus.hazelcast-client.*` entries.
+Configuration entries from `hazelcast-client.yml` override all `quarkus.hazelcast-client.*` entries.

-#### Configuration using `hazelcast.xml` (limited support in native mode)
+#### Configuration using `hazelcast-client.xml` (limited support in native mode)

-In order to configure client using the `hazelcast.xml` file, place the configuration file in `src/main/resources` and add the following Quarkus configuration entry:
+In order to configure client using the `hazelcast-client.xml` file, place the configuration file in `src/main/resources` and add the following Quarkus configuration entry:

     quarkus.hazelcast-client.config-source=xml

-Configuration entries from `hazelcast.xml` override all `quarkus.hazelcast-client.*` entries.
+Configuration entries from `hazelcast-client.xml` override all `quarkus.hazelcast-client.*` entries.

 ## Limitations
 - Default serialization is not supported in native mode
-- Configuration via `hazelcast.xml` is not fully supported
+- Configuration via `hazelcast-client.xml` is not fully supported